đŸ—șI Mapped College Freshman Ego Development (Shocking) Part 1

 It turns out, human development follows predictable patterns.

-That's why I mapped all elite college freshman ego development through seven stages of pursuing deeper success, happiness, and love.
+That's why I mapped all elite college freshman ego development through six stages of pursuing deeper success, happiness, and love.
 I call it The Conscious College Journey.
 It's made from conversations with 50+ students and the integration of three of the most complex human development theories ever made: Greuter's 9 Stages of Ego Development, Wilber's Integral Theory, and Grave's Spiral Dynamics.

 Yes, I know I just threw three giant theories at you.
 Don't worry, I'm not making you read all of them.
 I did the suffering so you don't have to.